AidanConnelly/OpenGL-Assignment/readme.md

  - **load `FILENAME`**: loads the filename if it's a .obj, .fuz or .dae
  - **`FOLDERNAME`**: goes into a folder
  - **override texture `TEXTUTE`**: loads the texture and uses it when displaying a model
- - **export**: exports a model, will ask you which and what to call it
+ - **export**: exports a model, will ask you which model to export and what to call it
  - **fuzz `FILENAME`**: fuzzes loading a filename with varying levels of corruption, be careful, will actually load broken models into scene
  - **list meshes**: lists the available meshes
  - **shadows on**: turns on shadows